Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

   Workaround

-  The solution for timeout issue is to increase the webhook timeout value to 30 seconds from 10 seconds for all the Kyverno policies on the system.
+  The solution for timeout issue is, to increase the webhook timeout value to 30 seconds from 10 seconds for all the Kyverno policies on the system.

   The code snippet below can be used to increase the timeout value for all the Kyverno policies.